Ellednera/MapSearching/README.md

 Setting **analyseCapacity** to true will give details about the ignored paths.

 ### 3. assets::GPS
-Just compile and run this script, and a gui will appear :)

 #### public Station[] findChosenPath(ArrayList<java.util.List<Station>> paths_2_filter, String check_start_name, String check_destination_name)
 This is the last processing step.
 This will chose the shortest path for the Delivery Agent.
 This only checks for the starting and destination stations.